The Voyage of Voice to Vision with Professor David Feinberg

 Feinberg starts by presenting participants with various cards or canvases to choose from, each carrying different arbitrary marks.
 This becomes the foundation for their piece.
 Then, as participants tell their story—oftentimes in a nonlinear fashion, working off of bits and pieces of their memory—to Feinberg and the larger group, the storytellers break memories down into shapes and abstractions, which they add onto their canvas.
 Feinberg refers to these first marks as their “visual DNA.”
 As both the art and the story of their survival progresses, something of unexpected significance can culminate in “the wow factor” that makes a piece effective.
 If they include any literal testimony, it is presented on the piece’s title card.

 “It’s about using visual language to share the stories,” Feinberg says.
 “Some stories are beautiful acts of bravery, others are just ugly.
 If you just paint a picture, it's too horrifying, there’s no relation.”
-Creating this art is about creating empathy, which is why the pieces are abstract; they are meant to target feelings, as described by artist, J. Wren Supak, MFA 2015, and 2019 Master of Human Rights Candidate at the Humphrey School of Public Affairs and College of Liberal Arts, where she focuses on the role of art in post-conflict justice.
+Creating this art is about creating empathy, which is why the pieces are abstract; they are meant to target feelings, as described by artist, J. Wren Supak (MFA '15), and a candidate in the Master of Human Rights program candidate at the Humphrey School of Public Affairs and College of Liberal Arts, where she focuses on the role of art in post-conflict justice.
 “There is something [within the storytellers] that comes out through the artistic process differently than in testimony.”
 It can be incredibly taxing on participants, project initiators, family, and friends, but is always worth it in the end.

 A Critical Semester

 Despite having a long and storied history, Feinberg stresses that the 2018 spring semester is critical for the Voice to Vision project as it continues to expand.
-He has been working closely with Professor Luis A. Ramos-Garcia, Director of The State of Iberoamerican Studies Series: Human Rights and Theater, for the Department of Spanish and Portuguese Studies.
+He has been working closely with Professor Luis A. Ramos-Garcia, director of the State of Iberoamerican Studies Series: Human Rights and Theater, for the Department of Spanish and Portuguese Studies.
 They were awarded a Grand Challenges grant and took a group of participants to Bogotá, the capital of Colombia, from March 24 to April 1.
-There, art from the Voice to Vision project was on display in an historical theater called La Teatro Candelaria in the downtown neighborhood of La Candelaria during El Festival de Teatro Alternativo, an international film festival that hosts both regional and international groups for forums, workshops, discussions, and debates focusing on the theatrical movement and community.
+There, art from the Voice to Vision project was on display in La Teatro Candelaria, a historical theater in the downtown neighborhood of La Candelaria during El Festival de Teatro Alternativo, an international film festival that hosts both regional and international groups for forums, workshops, discussions, and debates focusing on the theatrical movement and community.
 The Voice to Vision team worked with Mothers of Soacha on an art workshop creating source material for future artworks about their experiences.